Twice Baked Potato Casserole

 This Twice Baked Potato Casserole recipe is a perfect holiday side dish, but easy enough to make anytime.
 Smashed potatoes are mixed with cheese and bacon for a comforting and delicious casserole.

 Mashed potatoes will always be my ultimate comfort food.
-If I’m sick or sad, mashed potatoes are what I want.
+If I’m sick or sad, mashed potatoes and gravy from scratch are what I want.
 If I’m healthy and happy, I still want mashed potatoes then, too.
 And then I want mashed potato cakes for brunch the next day, using the leftovers.

 While I will always appreciate a big scoop of classic mashed potatoes, where’s the harm in adding even more good stuff to them?

 While this recipe is admittedly very similar to my popular Loaded Mashed Potato Bake recipe, this Twice Baked Potato Casserole has a few key differences.

 First, this recipe uses freshly cooked potatoes, while the earlier recipe is specifically made for leftover mashed potatoes (that you might have after Thanksgiving or Christmas dinner).

 Additionally, this Twice Baked Potato Casserole leaves the skins on the potatoes.
 While this is optional, and you are completely welcome to peel your potatoes, I like leaving the skins on.